In the world of CNC machining, precise measurements are what we do, often to .001”.

 Wow, even this partial list is impressive!
 So, where do you start?
 As a CNC machine shop co-owner, I recommend starting by tracking current performance.
 Don't think about goals yet.
 See where you're at, and take note of trends.
 Then, begin pushing to make improvements in certain areas.

 Also, set biweekly meetings with leadership to review progress, and assign tasks to individuals who can complete them and follow-up to the group.
 Again, remember that trends should be sought out.

 Lastly, keep the big picture in mind.
-Goals may change over just a few months, so being flexible about altering KPIs is a great habit to get into.
+Goals may change over just a few months, so being proactive and flexible about altering KPIs is a great habit to get into.
 KPIs should be used as tools for improvement, not as proof of what is being done wrong.

 Now that you have your manufacturing KPI questions answered, consider another question: When Do You Know It’s Time to Work With a High-End CNC Machine Shop?
 Just click the image below to get your copy of this resource.